fishac/DS-Projects/PredictingChessWinner/PredictingChessWinnerReport.md

 ### XGBoost Model

 We use boosted-trees models from XGBoost with n_estimators=1000, early_stopping_rounds=15, with 60% of the total data for training, and 20% of the total data for validation (necessary for early stopping).
+The XGB models optimized the logistic function but used accuracy as a metric for early stopping.
 The model incorporating metadata such as player ratings had the best iteration of 160, while the model only using game history information had the best iteration of 176.

 ## Results